The City Council is committed to improving the condition of local roads and footways within neighbourhoods in Nottingham.

 The Highway Incentive Fund aims to improve local authority asset management capabilities, with an increasing proportion of maintenance funding allocated through this process.

 The Department for Transport announced the allocations of funding through the maintenance incentive fund for each local authority.
 These allocations are based on a self-assessment questionnaire that the local authority provides each year.

 For 2021/22, Nottingham City Council is scored as a band three authority.
 The allocation will be used alongside the core maintenance funding.

-Both the maintenance hierarchy and resilient network are being used to support the management, prioritisation of, maintenance and replacement of highway assets in line with the guidance provide in the code of practice, Well-managed Highway Infrastructure and will be subject to a two year review to ensure they consider changing patterns in modes and priorities in transport.
+Both the maintenance hierarchy and resilient network are being used to support the management, prioritisation of, maintenance and replacement of highway assets in line with the guidance provided in the code of practice, Well-managed Highway Infrastructure will be subject to a two-year review to ensure they consider changing patterns in modes and priorities in transport.

 - Explains how the Council has considered the carriageway and footway asset groups and how the maintenance hierarchy for those assets has been derived.